ScottLogic/blog/_posts/2025-06-26-testing-in-production.md

 Now, before you get too excited and start deploying your half-baked code directly to your customers, let's be absolutely clear: **Testing in Production does NOT replace robust testing earlier in your development cycle.**

-Think of it this way: You wouldn't build a house by just throwing bricks at the wall and seeing what sticks, would you?
+Think of it this way: You wouldn't build a house by just throwing bricks around and seeing how they land, would you?
 You'd design it, pour a solid foundation, frame the structure, and then inspect it every step of the way.

 **Unit tests, integration tests, end-to-end tests, static code analysis, peer reviews** – these are your essential building blocks.
 They catch the vast majority of bugs, logic errors, and security vulnerabilities before your code even gets a whiff of a live server.